 Sugary beverages such as soda and juice can be big trouble because they cause blood sugar levels to rise rapidly.
 Skip the sweetened drinks and instead opt for water or unsweetened tea or coffee.

-“There may be trial and error in the beginning to find out what foods spike your blood sugar and which ones don’t,” says Debby Finch, BSN, RN, CDE, Diabetes Education Program Coordinator, Summit Healthcare Regional Medical Center.
+“There may be trial and error in the beginning to find out what foods spike your blood sugar and which ones don’t,” says Debby Finch, BSN, RN, CDE, Diabetes Education Program Coordinator, Summit Healthcare.
 “Monitor yourself carefully, and eat in moderation.”